 How did it go?
 Did attendees enjoy the event?
 What would you like to see more of?
 Poll for feedback to help with planning your next event.

-Customer Service: How would your customers’ rate your customer service experience team?
+Customer Service: How would your customers rate your customer service experience team?
 Did they wait long to get assistance?
 Was your team member courteous and helpful?
 Find out with a quick survey. 🙂

-Website Feedback: Although I’m not a huge fan of popups, I’ve visited some websites that the pop-up was presented tastefully.
+Website Feedback: Although I’m not a huge fan of popups, I’ve visited some websites where the pop-up was presented tastefully.
 You can use a pop-up to poll your visitors for many reasons.
 (1) To ensure that they’re finding what they come for.

 (2) To find out who they are.
 (3) To retrieve any type of general information about your visitor.